pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `addr`

 + Default Value: `0.0.0.0:6000`
 + SQL gateway address.
-You should specify `ip:port`.
+The format is `<ip>:<port>`.

 #### `graceful-wait-before-shutdown`

 + Default Value: `0`
-+ Hot-reload supported.
++ Support hot-reload: yes
-+ HTTP status returns unhealthy and the SQL port accepts new connections for the last `graceful-wait-before-shutdown` seconds.
-After that, refuse new connections and drain clients.
-It is recommanded to be set to 0 when there's no other proxy(e.g. NLB) between the client and TiProxy.
++ When the HTTP status returns unhealthy, the SQL port accepts new connections for the last `graceful-wait-before-shutdown` seconds.
+After that, it rejects new connections and drains clients.
+It is recommended to be set to `0` when there are no other proxies (e.g. NLB) between the client and TiProxy.

 #### `graceful-close-conn-timeout`

 + Default Value: `15`
-+ Hot-reload supported.
++ Support hot-reload: yes
-+ Close connections when they have finished current transactions (AKA drain clients) after `graceful-close-conn-timeout` seconds.
-It is recommanded to be set longer than the lifecycle of a transaction.
++ Close connections when they have completed their current transactions (also known as draining clients) within `graceful-close-conn-timeout` seconds.
+It is recommended to set this timeout longer than the lifecycle of a transaction.

 #### `max-connections`

 + Default Value: `0`
-+ Hot-reload supported.
++ Support hot-reload: yes
-+ Accept as many as `max-connections` connections.
-Zero means no limitation.
++ TiProxy can accept `max-connections` connections at most. `0` means no limitation.

 #### `conn-buffer-size`

 + Default Value: `0`
-+ Hot-reload supported.
++ Support hot-reload: yes
-+ Tradeoff between memory and performance.
-Larger buffer may yield better performance result.
++ This configuration item lets you decide the tradeoff between memory and performance.
+A larger buffer may yield better performance results.

 #### `pd-addrs`

 + Default Value: `127.0.0.1:2379`
-+ Automatically discovery TiDB instances and set them as backend.
++ Automatically discover TiDB instances and set them as backend.

 #### `proxy-protocol`